Watch Strap Buckles Guide: Types, Sizes, Materials & Compatibility

 | Pros | Simple, reliable, affordable, easy to replace |

-| Cons | Wears strap holes over time, can be less comfortable than deployment clasps |
+| Cons | Wears strap holes over time, can be less comfortable than deployant clasps |

 | Best For | Everyday wear, vintage-style watches, NATO straps |

-2. Deployment Clasp / Folding Clasp
+2. Deployant Clasp / Folding Clasp

 A two-piece folding clasp that opens and closes like a bracelet clasp.
 It reduces wear on the strap and offers a cleaner look.